abatar1/SimpleFluentTester/README.md

     .Expect(2).WithInput(1, 1)
     .Expect(-2).WithInput(-1, -1)
     .Expect(-3).WithInput(-1, -1)
-     // You should not comment on your test cases; just specify the iteration you want to test, every other iteration will be ignored.
+     // You should not comment your test cases; just specify the iteration you want to test, every other iteration will be ignored.
     .Run(3)
     .Report();
  ```